-BA (St John’s College, University of Oxford); MA (Queen’s University); Ph.D.
-(University of California)
+BA (St John’s College, University of Oxford); MA (Queen’s University, Canada); Ph.D.
+(University of California, Berkeley)

-James Morton is a historian of medieval Europe with a focus on the Byzantine Empire and Medieval Europe.
-His research focuses on the relationship between emerging medieval legal systems and the development of religious and cultural identity in pre-modern societies, most notably in the Eastern Orthodox and Roman Catholic churches.
-His first monograph, Byzantine Religious Law in Medieval Italy, which is forthcoming with Oxford University Press’ Oxford Studies in Byzantium series.
+James Morton is a historian of medieval Europe with a focus on the Byzantine Empire and its place in the Mediterranean world.
+His research investigates the relationship between emerging legal systems and the development of religious and cultural identity in pre-modern societies, most notably in the Eastern Orthodox and Roman Catholic churches.
+His first monograph, Byzantine Religious Law in Medieval Italy, was recently published in Oxford University Press’ Oxford Studies in Byzantium series.

-Prof. Morton received a B.A. in Classics at the University of Oxford (St John’s College) in 2009, before turning his attention to the medieval era with an M.A. in Byzantine History at Queen’s University (Canada) in 2011.
+Prof. Morton received a B.A. in Classics at the University of Oxford (St John’s College) in 2009, before turning his attention to the medieval era with an M.A. in Byzantine History at Queen’s University in Canada in 2011.
 He completed his Ph.D. in Byzantine and Medieval History at the University of California, Berkeley in 2018.
-From 2015 to 2017, he travelled widely in Italy, Greece, Germany, and Russia to study sources for his dissertation, Byzantine Canon Law and Medieval Legal Pluralism: The Southern Italian Manuscripts.
-He has published aspects of his work in the journals Allegorica and Speculum and was recently awarded the 2nd prize in the first annual Future of Manuscript Studies (FuMaSt) contest organised by the Università degli Studi di Cassino in Gaeta, Italy.
+During his Ph.D., he travelled widely in Italy, Greece, Germany, and Russia to study primary source materials for his dissertation, which served as the basis for his first book.
+He has published aspects of his work in journals such as Dumbarton Oaks Papers and Speculum.

 |2018||Byzantine Law and Religious Culture in Medieval Italy: Understanding the Italo-Greek Nomocanons (10th-14th Centuries)